poojasabnani/DSA-for-Interviews-GirlScript-EOP/README.md

 * Slides for the most important DSA topics
 * 40+ Quality Questions
 * 100+ MCQ
-* Books to prepare DSA for interviews
+* Books to prepare DSA for Interviews

 ## Course Structure